 The University's core mission is "to provide an affordable and accessible education of high quality and to conduct programs of research and public service that advance knowledge and improve the lives of the people of the Commonwealth, the nation and the world."
-For the Fall of 2015, the University enrolled 73,761 students.
+For Fall 2016, the University enrolled 74,496 students.
 The University's five campuses are geographically dispersed throughout the Commonwealth and possess unique and complementary missions.
-In addition, the University has a system-wide online education consortium called UMassOnline, which in academic year 2014-2015 offered approximately 1,500 online and blended courses and had 66,767 course enrollments.
+In addition, the University has a system-wide online education consortium called UMassOnline, which in academic year 2015-2016 offered approximately 1,500 online and blended courses and had 70,864 course enrollments.

-The University was rated as one of the world's best universities in the Times Higher Education of London's "World University Rankings" for 2015-2016.
-UMass was ranked 141st out of the top 400 universities in the world and was the only public university in New England to be listed in the global top 200.
-The University was ranked fifth highest in Massachusetts, eighth highest in New England, 24th highest in American public universities and 51st highest of all American institutions (public or private).
-The University was also ranked in the top 100 best universities in the world and in the top 43 best American universities in the Times Higher Education of London's "World Reputation Rankings" of 2015.
-Adding to its world-class reputation, total research and development expenditures at the University reached approximately \$629 million in fiscal year 2015, marking the sixth straight year that the University has exceeded the \$500 million mark.
+The University was rated as one of the world's best universities in the Times Higher Education of London's "World University Rankings" for 2016-2017.
+UMass was ranked 165th out of the top 400 universities in the world and was the only public university in New England to be listed in the global top 200.
+The University was ranked fifth highest in Massachusetts, eighth highest in New England, 29th highest in American public universities and 58th highest of all American institutions (public or private).
+In addition, for the first time, all four of the UMass undergraduate campuses were rated in the "National Universities" category in U.S. News & World Report's ("U.S. News") Best Colleges rankings - making UMass one of the few university systems in the nation to have each campus so acclaimed.
+Adding to its global reputation, total research and development expenditures at the University reached approximately

+\$632 million in fiscal year 2016, marking the seventh straight year that the University has exceeded the \$500 million mark.